NumCosmo/NumCosmo.github.io/tutorials/rosenbrock_simple.md

 ### Running pyhmc: Hamiltonian Monte Carlo

-In the cell below, we will run the pyhmc algorithm with the same initial point `p0` generated previously, however since pyhmc is not an ensamble sampler we use only the first point.
+In the cell below, we will run the pyhmc algorithm with the same initial point `p0` generated previously, however since pyhmc is not an ensemble sampler we use only the first point.
 We will generate a chain of samples using pyhmc and store the resulting chain in a `Catalog` object.
-Moreover, here we need to remove a longer burn-in period of 1000 samples, since pyhmc is not an ensamble sampler.
+Moreover, here we need to remove a longer burn-in period of 1000 samples, since pyhmc is not an ensemble sampler.

 ``` python
 chain_pyhmc, log_prob_pyhmc = hmc(